 Check out the (not so rough) Diamond Beach

 Once you’ve visited Thousand Island Viewpoint, head over to Diamond Beach!
-It’s a short 5-minute bike ride away and is definitely one of the best beaches in Bali.
+It’s a short 5-minute bike ride away and is definitely one of the best beach places to visit in Bali.
 The stairway alone makes this place worth visiting.

 Bath in the holy waters of Peguyangan or Tembeling